-People never learn anything by being told, they have to find out for themselves. - PAULO COELHO

-CREATE MEANINGFUL EXPERIENCES Create meaningful experiences on Zoo grounds that inspire our guests to take action to save animals in the wild.
+"People never learn anything by being told, they have to find out for themselves." - PAULO COELHO CREATE MEANINGFUL EXPERIENCES Create meaningful experiences on Zoo grounds that inspire our guests to take action to save animals in the wild.
 GOAL 1 Build opportunities into new and renovated animal habitats to create closer connections with wildlife that facilitate positive emotional experiences.
-GOAL 2 Utilize staff and volunteers to proactively engage guests, facilitating bonds between them and animals and connecting them to the zoo mission.
-GOAL 3 Use Sight, Sound, Smell and Touch to fully engage our guests.
+GOAL 2 Utilize staff and volunteers to proactively engage guests, facilitating bonds between them and animals and connecting them to the Zoo mission.
+GOAL 3 Use sight, sound, smell and touch to fully engage our guests.

 GOAL 1 Strategy 1.1: Through the Master Plan and other capital improvement projects we will create opportunities to bring the animals to the front of the habitats, closer to the guests.
 This includes new opportunities for guests to feed animals, unique photo opportunities and platforms for staff (including keepers) to interact with both the animals and the guests.
-Strategy 1.2: Utilize creative, artistic and interactive experiences to engage guests and provide opportunities to learn about the zoo animals and mission.
+Strategy 1.2: Utilize creative, artistic and interactive experiences to engage guests and provide opportunities to learn about the Zoo animals and mission.
 GOAL 2 Strategy 2.1: Position staff at each animal area for constant interaction with guests.
 This would be done with a combination of full time staff, volunteers, rangers and keepers.
-Strategy 2.2: Train all Houston Zoo representatives-including staff, volunteers and food/retail partner employees-to be fully engaged as ambassadors of the Zoo's mission.
 GOAL 3 Strategy 3.1: At each animal habitat utilize creative opportunities to engage the guests using multiple senses.
+HOUSTON ZOO STRATEGIC PLAN REPORT | 2017 17